ChenPaulYu/DJtransGAN/README.md

 - `--lr` :  learning rate of generator and discriminator (should provide two value).
 - `--log` :  log interval during the GAN training.
-- `--n_gpu` : whcih gpu you want to use
+- `--n_gpu` : speicify which gpu you want to use.
 - `--epoch` :  number of epoch which indicate how many time of dataset you want to train.
 -  `--out_dir` : the output directory which is going to save the training result.
 - `--n_sample` : the number of sample (mix) the model will generate in the end of every epoch.
 - `--n_critic` :   how many time the discriminator training over generator training.
 -  `--cnn_type` :  the cnn type of encoder (e.g: `res_cnn` or `cnn`) .
 - `--loss_type` :  the loss function during the GAN training support `minmax`  and `least square` loss.
-- `--batch_size` :  the batch size of dataloader during the GAN training
+- `--batch_size` :  the batch size of dataloader during the GAN training.

 ### Inference